Chart Color Schemes

 Population growth drivers in Murrumba Downs are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, the suburb of Murrumba Downs had an estimated population of 14,149 as of Feb 2026.
-This figure reflects a growth of 3,354 people (31.1%) since the 2021 Census, which reported a population of 10,795.
-The change is inferred from AreaSearch's estimated resident population of 13,727 in Jun 2024 and an additional 307 validated new addresses since the Census date.
-This results in a density ratio of 2,197 persons per square kilometer, above national averages assessed by AreaSearch.
-Murrumba Downs' growth of 31.1% exceeded the national average (9.9%) since the 2021 Census.
-Population growth was primarily driven by interstate migration contributing approximately 53.0%.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since the 2021 Census, the suburb of Murrumba Downs had an estimated population of around 14,032 as of May 2026.
+This figure represents a 30.0% increase from the 2021 Census population of 10,795 people.
+The estimate is based on AreaSearch's resident population count of 13,883, derived from examination of ABS's latest ERP data release in June 2025 and an additional 338 validated new addresses since the Census date.
+This results in a population density ratio of 2,178 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Murrumba Downs' growth since the 2021 census (30.0%) exceeded both the national average (9.3%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 53.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population